Bhav-Hub/HashCode12-AreYouThere/README.md

    - Wait for Unity to import all assets

 3. **Configure API Keys**
-   - Set up your OpenAI API key in the project settings
+   - Set up your OpenAI API key in the project settings (or create .openai folder with auth.json in root directory of user)
    - Configure LMNT credentials for text-to-speech

 4. **Install Dependencies**